mackoo13/popsicle/README.md

 python3 -m pip install .
 ```

+## LORE download

+To obtain the set of programs from LORE repository, you must first download a CSV file with a list of currently available loops.
+Use [LOOP website](https://vectorization.computer/query.html) and the following query:

+`SELECT id, application, benchmark, file, line, function, version FROM loops`

+Usage: `python3 lore/lore_download.py <path_to_csv_file>`

 ## Preprocessing

 The following scripts can be used to prepare data from LORE, train the model and persist it for future use.